On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Flop-Flop=Twist results and Multi-mutation=Twist result

-\begin{proof} Here we provide the proof of (2) and (3) only, but one can show (1) by using the same argument.
-First, we prove (3).
+\begin{proof} Here we provide the proof of (2) only, but one can show (1) by using the same argument.
 The normal bundle $\mathcal{N}_{\PP/Y'}$ of the zero section is isomorphic to $(\LL^{\bot}/\LL) \otimes \LL^2$.
 Note that this bundle lies on the exact sequence

 Thus, we have

 Let us consider a spectral sequence

 Since we have an isomorphism